 - Insula → Heightens awareness of bodily sensations, making symptoms feel overwhelming.

-By understanding these neurological processes, you can hack your brain to stop a panic attack in its tracks.
+By understanding these neurological processes, you can hack your brain with ways to stop a panic attack in its tracks.

 How Do You Calm Down From an Anxiety Attack?
 Try These 5 Neuroscience-Based Methods